allyzonalison/market-allyzon/README.md

 # market-allyzon
-Ecommerce with Django in the Backend
+Ecommerce with Django in the Backend (Everything Designed and Coded from scratch)

 ![Image Description](1.jpg)